-If the elevator in your building is not working properly, please submit a maintenance request or call us at 207.581.4444 to report the problem.
+If the elevator in your building is not working properly, please submit a maintenance request or call us at 207.581.4400 to report the problem.
 The maximum capacity for the elevator is listed in each elevator.
 Students should not exceed this capacity.
 Jumping in, and overcrowding, an elevator are known to cause serious damage.
-When this happens the cost of the repair is paid for by the students involved or the residents of the residence hall.
+When this happens, the cost of the repair is paid for by the students involved or the residents of the residence hall.
+This also may result in a referral to the student conduct process.

 If an elevator is stuck, do not attempt to open the doors from inside.
-Always push the safety call button for UMPD who will then contact the appropriate individuals for repair.
-Elevators are essential for students with physical disabilities so it is essential that everyone protect them and avoid activities that may damage them or cause them to be out of service.
+Always push the safety call button for UMPD, who will then contact the appropriate individuals for repair.
+Elevators are essential for students with physical disabilities, so it is essential that everyone protects them and avoids activities that may damage them or cause them to be out of service.